Information overload isn’t a new concept, but the stakes have gotten higher over the last year.

 With a coach, employees can discuss how to better manage their time, get help handling the stresses of work and personal life, and address the burnout associated with information overload.

-WellRight’s new digital mental health solutions provide easy, round-the-clock online access to cognitive behavioral therapy, plus access to independently licensed clinicians via secure text messaging.
-Get more information here!
+WellRight’s new Digital Mental Health Solutions provide easy, 24/7 online access to cognitive behavioral therapy, plus access to independently licensed clinicians via secure text messaging.
+Learn more here!

 Making sure your employees have access to workplace wellness tools is essential for productivity and well-being.
 Make sure to check out our webinar Recognizing and Overcoming Pandemic Stress: What We've Learned One Year Later for more information about the stresses your employees are experiencing and how to address them.